 Use of Technology in Criminal Justice

-Technology continues to incorporate itself into every facet of our lives, and criminal justice jobs are not immune.
 Most police departments across the country now supply their officers with some version of an in-car computer, often called a mobile data terminal.
 Some are even using mobile phone technology.
-Police dispatchers use Computer Aided Dispatch (CAD) software.
+Police dispatchers use a Computer Aided Dispatch (CAD) software.
 Evidence technicians and custodians use automated inventory management systems to keep track of their evidence property rooms.

 Driver information and history are instantly accessible to officers on traffic stops.
 In several states online databases provide quick access to driver license photos, allowing officers to verify names of people they have stopped in the event the violator has forgotten his driver license or identification card.

 Rapid ID systems are also making their way into the hands of law enforcement personnel.
 These tools allow officers to obtain biometric information from a subject, usually a fingerprint and have it compared to the FBI's criminal database.
 If the subject has any prior arrests, the fingerprints will show a match and instantly provide the identity of the person the officer is dealing with.
 It also provides information regarding history and outstanding warrants.

 Evidence Property Reporting

 Some agencies have moved their entire evidence property system online.
 Officers collect evidence and then log it into the online system before placing it into the appropriate facility.
 Specialized evidence technicians use the system to track and monitor the evidence and get it where it needs to go, either to the lab for analysis, to the state or district attorney's office, or into the property room for safekeeping.